philipstubbs13/TriviaGame/README.md

 	<li>After you go through all the questions, you will find out your score.
 If you want, you will have the opportunity to play again to improve that score.</li>
 </ul>

+## Feedback

+Feel free to send feedback via [Twitter](https://twitter.com/iamPhilStubbs), email (philipstubbs13@gmail.com), or [file an issue](https://github.com/philipstubbs13/TriviaGame/issues/new).
+Feature requests are always welcome.
+If you wish to contribute, please send an email with your request to philipstubbs13@gmail.com to discuss.